Think through translated or regional content

 - You can extend Kontent for third-party translation services, whether they provide human or machine translations.
 Manual translations are available out of the box.

-- Don't forget to go through your role and workflow settings to ensure they're still valid after adding regional content.
+- Don't forget to go through your role, workflow, collection settings to ensure they're still valid after adding regional content.

 1. Decide what is relevant for your company